-Keith Warner was Associate Director at ENO and Scottish Opera.
-Artistic Director of Opera Omaha, and Head of the Royal Danish Opera.
+Keith Warner was Associate Director at ENO and Scottish Opera, Artistic Director of Opera Omaha, and Head of the Royal Danish Opera.
 He has directed more than one hundred and fifty operas, plays and musicals for over 60 companies, in 18 countries.
 He has written librettos to four operas with the composer David Blake.
-He directed two Ring cycles for The New National Theatre, Tokyo and at The Royal Opera House, London.
-Also Lohengrin at the Bayreuth Festival.
-His production of Wozzeck (ROH) won an Olivier Award.
-Also for the ROH: Rossi’s “Orpheus” at the Sam Wanamaker/Globe playhouse and “Otello”.
+He directed two Ring cycles for The New National Theatre, Tokyo and at The Royal Opera House, London, Lohengrin at the Bayreuth Festival, Rossi’s Orpheus at the Sam Wanamaker/Globe Playhouse and Otello, both for The Royal Opera House.
+His production of Wozzeck (ROH) also won an Olivier Award.

 Other work includes:

 - André Chénier on the lake stage in Bregenz

 - Ten productions at the Theater an der Wien

 - A trio of Faust operas by Berlioz, Gounod and Busoni at the Semperoper Dresden

 - Vanessa (Glyndebourne)